mtmanning93/craft-front/README.md

 ### Navbar

-The navbar found at the top of the site contains user related links to parts of the site.
-For unregistered and logged out users the navbar hold links to home, login and signup forms.
+The navbar found at the top of the site contains user-related links to parts of the site.
+For unregistered and logged-out users the navbar holds links to home, login, and signup forms.
 When a registered user is logged in the navbar switches to contain the main '+' (add post) button along with their clickable avatar dropdown menu.
-Within this menu a user can find a small welcome message along with links to their profile page, account settings (username and password), and a logout link.
+Within this menu, a user can find a small welcome message along with links to their profile page, account settings (username and password), and a logout link.
 It is fully responsive from desktop to mobile collapsing down as the screen size gets smaller.
-The links in the nav have an active classname set to enable better site navigation for a user and finally the site logo is a clickable link to the home page.
+The links in the nav have an active 'className' set to enable better site navigation for a user and finally the site logo is a clickable link to the home page.

 <details>
 <summary>Logged Out Nav Screenshots</summary>

 ![Logged Out Nav Dekstop](README_images/features/nav/logged-out-desk.png)
 ![Logged Out Nav Mobile](README_images/features/nav/logged-out-m.png)

 </details>
 <details>
 <summary>Logged In Nav Screenshots</summary>

 ![Logged In Nav Desktop](README_images/features/nav/logged-in-desk.png)
 ![Logged In Nav Mobile](README_images/features/nav/logged-in-m.png)

 </details>

 [⏫ contents](#contents)

 ### Header

-A header component is found between the navbar and the main content of the site, for a logged out or un-registered user it acts as a welcome header, providing snippets of information as to why they should sign up.
+A header component is found between the navbar and the main content of the site, for a logged-out or un-registered user it acts as a welcome header, providing snippets of information as to why they should sign up.
 For logged in users the header switches to feed navigation tabs.
 Users are able to quickly click between feeds, having the active feed visible as a tab when clicked.
-The tabs are responsive as on smaller screen sizes the text dissaperas showing only feed related icons.
+The tabs are responsive as on smaller screen sizes the text disappears showing only feed-related icons.

 <details>
 <summary>Logged Out Header Screenshots</summary>

 ![Logged Out Header Dekstop](README_images/features/header/header-lo.png)
 ![Logged Out Header Mobile](README_images/features/header/header-lo-m.png)

 </details>
 <details>
 <summary>Logged In Header Screenshots</summary>

 ![Logged In Header Desktop](README_images/features/header/header.png)
 ![Logged In Header Mobile](README_images/features/header/header-m.png)

 </details>

 [⏫ contents](#contents)

 ### Work Of The Week (WOTW)

-As one of the site goals is to showcase all users work and skills it was clear there needed to be a place to showcase popular posts.
-Therefore throughout the site the WOTW component can be found on the right hand side of the main content.
-It includes the top 3 most liked posts in smaller post form, hiding some informaton.
+As one of the site goals is to showcase all user's work and skills it was clear there needed to be a place to showcase popular posts.
+Therefore throughout the site, the WOTW component can be found on the right-hand side of the main content.
+It includes the top 3 most liked posts in smaller post forms, hiding some information.
 All of the posts in the WOTW are links to the related post details page, this means users can easily navigate to these posts.
 As other posts gain more likes they are replaced.

 ![WOTW Desktop](README_images/features/wotw/wotw.png)
 ![WOTW Mobile](README_images/features/wotw/wotw-m.png)